JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `com.intellij.psi.stubs.StubElement.getChildrenStubs()` method return type changed from `List<StubElement>` to `List<StubElement<?>>`
 : Raw-type changed to a properly parameterized type.
 This is binary compatible change but may cause compilation errors.
 In most of the cases, it's enough to add `<?>` at the use site to fix the issue.

+`com.intellij.json.JsonElementTypes` class removed
+: Add explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing class.

+`com.intellij.json.JsonFileType` class removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing class.

+`com.intellij.json.JsonLanguage` class removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing class.

+`com.intellij.json.JsonParserDefinition` class removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing class.

+`com.intellij.json.JsonTokenType` class removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing class.

+`com.intellij.json` package removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing package.

+`com.intellij.json.codeinsight` package removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing package.

+`com.intellij.json.highlighting` package removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing package.

+`com.intellij.json.psi` package removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing package.

+`com.jetbrains.jsonSchema` package removed
+: Add an explicit dependency on the JSON plugin (id = `com.intellij.modules.json`) in your plugin.xml to restore access to the missing package.

 Unbundled JUnit library
 : Add an explicit dependency in the plugin project.